Wireless intrusion prevention system: Hosted implementation

 In a hosted WIPS implementation, sensors are installed inside a private network.
 However, the server is hosted in secure data center and is accessible on the Internet.
 Users can access the WIPS console from anywhere on the Internet.
 A hosted WIPS implementation is as secure as a network implementation because the data flow is encrypted between sensors and server, as well as between server and console.
 A hosted WIPS implementation requires very little configuration because the sensors are programmed to automatically look for the server on the Internet over a secure TLS connection.

 For a large organization with locations that are not a part of a private network, a hosted WIPS implementation simplifies deployment significantly because sensors connect to the Server over the Internet without requiring any special configuration.
 Additionally, the Console can be accessed securely from anywhere on the Internet.

 Hosted WIPS implementations are available in an on-demand, subscription-based software as a service model.
 Hosted implementations may be appropriate for organizations looking to fulfill the minimum scanning requirements of PCI DSS.

+Vendors

+Several WIPS vendors were established in the early 2000s.
+AirDefense was founded in 2001 and later acquired by Motorola in 2008.
+Mojo Networks was founded in 2004 and later acquired by Arista Networks in 2018.